 Other notable developments

 - University Colleges Deans of the Netherlands has commissioned a survey of Liberal arts graduates throughout the country, and received over 2200 responses.
-The survey was first of such kind in Europe, and the results are expected to go public in early 2018.
+The survey was first of such kind in Europe, and the results are expected in March 2018.